Nigerian Tax System 2026

 ₦

-What you originally paid for the asset.
-Keep your purchase receipt or deed.
+What you originally paid.
 If inherited, use market value at date of inheritance.

 ₦

 Legal fees, agent commissions, survey costs paid on disposal.
-These reduce your chargeable gain.
+Reduces your gain.

 ₦